Welcome to Germany

 WEATHER:

-In September, Germany typically experiences average temperatures ranging from 54°F to 68°F, with a high of 64°F and a low of 50°F. October brings a more crisp and cooler climate, with average temperatures in the low 50s (it’s a lot like the Northeast or Connecticut at the same time of year).
+In September, Germany typically experiences average temperatures ranging from 54°F to 68°F. October brings a more crisp and cooler climate, with average temperatures in the low 50s (it’s a lot like the Northeast or Connecticut at the same time of year).